internetimagery/photos/README.md

 # TODO:

+- add tests for failing in sort directory for backups / tags / format
 - check and see if os.Rename works across drives.
 Create a test if it doesn't.
 - add test for phash check after compression (use precompressed file, and different file tests)
 - add more tests for things like bad data